 Canada and the US have a real RV culture.
-People retire, sell their houses, buy a big RV and drive south for winter and north for summer, travelling for as long as they can.
-So I was expecting that as two women in our 30s we’d be a bit of an unusual sight on the campsites.
-But in general the demographic was a lot more varied than I imagined.
-There were couples, families and friends, with international travellers as well as plenty of Canadians exploring their own country.
-Even the long-term RVers were a more mixed group than I expected.
-As well as retirees we met families who were travelling with their kids before they started school, as well as people who work remotely so don’t need to have a full-time home base.
+People retire, sell their houses, buy a big RV and drive south for winter and north for summer, travelling around for as long as they can.
+So I was expecting that as two British women in our 30s we’d be an unusual sight around the campsites.
+But in general the demographic of our fellow RV travellers was a lot more varied than I imagined.

-The long-termers are easy to spot though – they’re the ones with doormats and potted plants out front and an impressive array of collapsible gadgets.
-They’re also the ones who can help if you don’t know how something works or if you need a hand.
-When we arrived into Lake Superior Provincial Park and found we couldn’t park close enough to the electricity hookup to plug in, our neighbours came over with an extension lead we could borrow.
-One of the nicest things about RVing is that it’s so much more sociable than being in a hotel.
-Everyone spends their time outside so it’s easy to get chatting.
-We toasted Canada Day with a glass of wine around the campfire with our neighbour in Regina Beach and were introduced to the joys of the ‘hobo pie’ (a kind of toasted jam sandwich) by the lady next door in Aaron Provincial Park.
+One of the nicest things about RVing is that it’s much more sociable than being in a hotel.
+Everyone spends their time outside so it’s easy to get chatting to your neighbours.
+We toasted Canada Day around the campfire with our neighbour in Regina Beach and were introduced to ‘hobo pies’ (a kind of toasted jam sandwich) by the lady next door in Aaron Provincial Park.

 What facilities do campsites have?

-The facilities might be simple but the location is what makes them so special.
+The facilities might be simple but the location is what makes these campsites so special.
 We parked up next to lakes, waterfalls and forests.
-But my favourite spot has to be at Lake Superior Provincial Park.
-The campsite ran along the edge of the lake with just two rows of RVs surrounded by tall pine trees.
-Within 10 metres of our pitch was a huge sandy beach and a lake that stretched out as far as you can see, with a bench for the perfect sunset G&T spot.
-You’ve also got wildlife all around you.
-We had gophers popping up around us in Regina Beach and a raccoon who’d raided next door’s cool box and was chomping on a cereal bar in Killarney Provincial Park.
-Though you need to be careful not to leave food out in areas where there are bears around (though we never saw one despite cooking steaks on the RV hob one night).
+But my favourite spot was at Lake Superior Provincial Park.
+The campsite ran along the edge of the lakeshore with just two rows of RVs surrounded by tall pine trees.
+Within 10 metres of our pitch was a huge sandy beach and a lake which stretched as far as you can see, with a bench that was perfect for a sunset G&T.

-The one thing that seems to strike fear into a prospective RVer is emptying the toilet tank.
+The one thing that strikes fear into prospective RVers is emptying the toilet tank.
 Not something you normally have to do on holiday!
 But it’s really not as bad as I imagined.
 The RV has two waste tanks – one for grey water (from the sinks and shower) and one for black water (from the toilet).
-Some sites have a hookup for the sewage pipe where you can leave it connected all the time.
-But in all of ours you had to empty the tank at the site’s dumping station.
-A control panel inside the RV tells you how full the tanks are and you can go for a few days without emptying, but it does weigh you down and being heavier means you get through more fuel.
-So we went for the ‘little and often’ approach to dumping.
+Some sites have a hookup for the sewage pipe where you can leave it connected.

-An expandable pipe pulls out from the side of the RV and connects into a valve in the ground.
+An expandable pipe pulls out from the side of the RV and connects securely into a valve in the ground.
 Then you pull the handle to release the black water first and then the grey to wash it through.
-There are a couple of things you can do to make it less unpleasant too.
-First buy some heavy duty rubber gloves (we kept ours in a plastic bag in the storage compartment beneath the RV) and second get some tank cleaner/deodoriser tablets to make things smell a bit sweeter.
-You can also pay a supplement not to have to empty the tank when you return the RV which is worth it if you’re in a bit of a hurry on the last day like we were.
+There are a couple of things you can do to make it all a bit less unpleasant.
+First buy some heavy duty rubber gloves (we kept ours in a plastic bag in the storage compartment underneath the RV) and second get some tank cleaner/deodoriser tablets to make things smell a bit sweeter.
+You can also pay a supplement not to have to empty the tank when you return the RV to the depot, which is worth it if you’re in a bit of a hurry on the last day like we were.

 What do I need to pack?

 Cruise Canada offer a couple of different equipment kits.
-We had a provisioning kit ($100) which included cutlery, crockery, pots and pans, kettle, knives and a chopping board, plus extras like a torch and a broom.
-Then there’s a personal kit ($55 per person) with towels, a pillow and duvet.
-Nights can get cold though so you might want to bring or buy a blanket and pack some thermal PJs – I ended up keeping a fleece and a pair of socks next to the bed so I could add extra layers during the night if I started to get cold.
+We had a provisioning kit ($100) with cutlery, crockery, pots and pans, kettle, knives and a chopping board, plus extras like a torch and broom.
+There’s also a personal kit ($55 per person) with towels, a pillow and duvet.
+Nights can get cold so you might want to bring or buy a blanket and pack some thermal PJs – I kept a fleece and a pair of socks next to the bed so I could add extra layers in the night if I got cold.

 Where to next?

 The thing with RVing is that it gets addictive.
-The freedom to go whenever you fancy, the convenience, the chance to dip your toes in the outdoor lifestyle without roughing it.
+The freedom to go whenever you fancy, the convenience, the chance to dip your toes in the outdoor lifestyle without having to rough it.
 So the only question left is where to next?
-Maybe the Rockies or the coast of Newfoundland – who knows where the road will take us?
+Maybe the Rockies, the Cabot Trail through Nova Scotia or the coast of Newfoundland – who knows where the road will take us?